 What kind of distractions?
-Well here my top 10 distractions what can occur when working from home.
+Well, here my top 10 distractions that can occur when working from home.

 1. Your family, roommates, friends, pets, or neighbors.

-There’s no one way to completely solve this problem, but here’s some tricks that I’ve had success with:
+There’s no one way to completely solve this problem, but here are some tricks that I’ve had success with:

 Every morning I block out from eight am to noon for work.
 Unless there’s an emergency, doctor’s appointment, or a meeting with a client — I stick to this schedule — no exceptions.

 Let everyone in your life know when what your “office hours” are and when you’re available.
-Sharing your calendar with them could easily help since they can see what you schedule looks like.
+Sharing your calendar with them could easily help since they can see what your schedule looks like.